Zohayr101/Web-Wizards/README.md

 ## Getting Started

-To get started, you will need to register via our secure authentication server.
-Creating the account is easy, and after that, you will be able to log in using your email address and password.
+To get started, new users will need to register via our secure authentication server.
+Creating the account is easy, and after that, users will be able to log in using their email address and password.

 ## Screen Views and Navigation

-text
+The profile and wizard hat icon will be where to find most navigation on the site.
+The tomato icon will also take users to the Pomodoro page.
+The Profile Icon will include, Settings, Shop, and Logout.
+The wizard hat icon is where users will find the Extras!
+This includes Journal, Weather, Movies, and Stocks.
+The individual pages will be described in more depth in their respective sections.

 ## Tasks, Habits, and Calendar